less-lab-uva/CS4501-Fall2022/labs/lab1_new.md

     </div>
 </div>

 {% include notification.html message="Additional word of caution.
-This desktop mananger has ["Workspaces"](https://wiki.archlinux.org/title/fluxbox#Workspaces), a way of grouping different sets of windows together.
-Note that when you first open the browser it says "Workspace 1" in the lower left corner. *If you scroll the mouse wheel while over the desktop, it will scroll through the workspaces*.
+This desktop manager has [Workspaces](https://wiki.archlinux.org/title/fluxbox#Workspaces), a way of grouping different sets of windows together.
+Note that when you first open the browser it says `Workspace 1` in the lower left corner. *If you scroll the mouse wheel while over the desktop, it will scroll through the workspaces*.
 Any windows you have open will no longer be visible, as they are on the other workspace.
 If you find yourself missing a window you expect to be visible, check the taskbar and examine which workspace you are viewing." %}